notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 ---
-title: Interpolation of the magnetic field for indoor tracking
+title: Real time interpolation of the magnetic field
 ---

 This report introduces one of my attempts at modelling the magnetic field of a